edemaine/markdown-it-replacements/README.md

 * `---` &rarr; &mdash; (rule "mdash")
 * `--` &rarr; &ndash; (rule "ndash")

-Each rule can be turned off by an option object (mapping each undesired rule name to `false`).
-Additional rules can be added by modifying the `replacements` module attribute (an array of rules, where each rule has a name `rule.name`, regular expression `rule.re`, substitution `rule.sub`, and boolean default on/off `rule.default`).
+Each rule can be turned off by specifying an option object when using the module (mapping each undesired rule name to `false`).
+Additional rules can be added by modifying the `replacements` module attribute (an array of rules, where each `rule` has a name `rule.name`, regular expression `rule.re`, substitution `rule.sub`, and boolean default on/off `rule.default`).

 ## Sample Usage